 #Authors #Marketing Yourself and Your Work Part FOUR

-Part Four in Susan Toy’s marketing series is now available to read on Chris the Story Reading Ape’s blog.
+Part Four in Susan Toy's marketing series is now available to read on Chris the Story Reading Ape's blog.
 Whether or traditionally published or self-published, this post is full of practical advice.
-Marketing your book is about forging relationships – contacting booksellers, striking up friendships with bloggers and other authors, working with your publicist (if you have one) to get the word out about your book.
-After reading this post, I see areas where I can take positive steps toward better marketing my books.
-Thanks, Susan, for this amazing series.
-And thank you, Chris, for hosting Susan on your wonderful blog.
+Marketing your book is about forging relationships - contacting booksellers, striking up friendships with bloggers and other authors, working with your publicist (if … Continue reading #Authors #Marketing Yourself and Your Work Part FOUR

 #Authors #Marketing Yourself and Your Work Part THREE